markusressel/KutePreferences/README.md

 | KuteCategory               | A Category groups multiple preference items or even other category items. |
 | KuteDivider                | A simple divider of preference items inside a single preference category. |

+### Implement custom preferences

+If the integrated preference classes don't fit your needs you can easily create your own custom preference implementation.
+To do so you have to create an implementation of `KutePreferenceItem`.
+If it fit's your needs you can use `KutePreferenceBase` instead (which has some basic functionality implemented already).

+Important things to keep in mind if you implement your own preference item:

+* remember to update the description of a preference item to always reflect the currently persisted value
+* when defining layouts remember to use the existing styles like
+  * KutePreferences.Preference.Icon
+  * KutePreferences.Preference.Title
+  * KutePreferences.Preference.Description
+  * etc.